|

 German Pacific 01 1102 with a special Stuttgart - Budapest, at Koestendorf, Austria, July 11, 1996 (WS)

-Though a first attempt to start a Croisiere de-Luxe by Comte Guy de Casteja in 1967 had failed, the myth “Orient Express” survived by nostalgic de-Luxe trains: In 1976 Alby Glatt of Switzerland together with Walter Finkbohner organized the first Simplon-Orient, then Arlberg-Orient de-Luxe special with old CIWL cars.
-Collecting more and more cars, Glatt created the Nostalgie Istanbul Orient Epxress, a tourist special, undertaking trips to Istanbul and other European destinations.
+Though a first attempt to start a Croisiere de-Luxe by Comte Guy de Casteja in 1967 had failed, the myth “Orient Express” survived with nostalgic de-Luxe trains: In 1976 Alby Glatt of Switzerland together with Walter Finkbohner organized the first Simplon-Orient, then Arlberg-Orient de-Luxe special with old CIWL cars.
+Collecting more and more cars, Glatt created the Nostalgie Istanbul OrientExpress, a tourist special, undertaking trips to Istanbul and other European destinations.
 Journeys to Baghdad and to Isfahan, Iran, had been planned, but were prevented by wars.
+In 1988 the sensational voyage to Hong Kong and Japan was undertaken – see chapter Transsiberian.
 On a trip to Dresden even the Pacific 18 201 (02.0201) hauled the train - at that time world’s fastest steam locomotive in service, capable of achieving more than180 km/h.
 It was a rebuilt of the 4-6-6 tank locomotive 61 002 and the experimental H45 024, carried out in 1961 by engineer Max Baumberg, backed by East Germany’s minister of transport Kramer.
-In 1993 Reisebuero Mittelthurgau, a subsidiary of Mittelthurgau-Bahn (MThB) in Switzerland, who had acquired the train, offered trips from Moscow within Russia.
-Journeys from Switzerland were undertaken mainly with the Pullman day saloons.
-In 2002 they were stopped, after Mittelthurgau-Bahn had collapsed.
-Its Moscow-based sleeping-cars provided special services in Russia.
-The NIOE was presented in 2006, after change of ownership, as Istanbul Orient Express, but further information is not yet available.

 The ex-CIWL "Pullman" day saloons, a feature of these nostalgic trains, generally did not run in pre-war Orient Expresses, but there were a very few exceptions: The Suisse-Arlberg-Vienne-Express, predecessor of the Arlberg-Orient-Express, in 1930 had a WPB Basle - Vienna and the Carlsbad branch of the Orient-Express in the '30s a few times was seen with a WP (according to Walter Kreinhoefner), possibly replacing one of the sleepers.